jscottsmith/react-scroll-parallax/README.md

     </Parallax>
 );
 ```
+**Warnings:**
+1. This lib was designed to be used on `relative` or `absolute` positioned elements that scroll naturally with the page.
+If you use `fixed` positioning on either the element itself or the parent you will encounter issues.
+More on that in [troubleshooting](#troubleshooting).

-**NOTE:** Scroll state and positions of elements on the page are cached for performance reasons.
+2. Scroll state and positions of elements on the page are cached for performance reasons.
 This means that if the page height changes (most likely from [images loading](#example-usage-of-context)) after `<Parallax />` components are mounted the controller won't properly determine when the elements are in view.
 To correct this you can call the `parallaxController.update()` method from any child component of the `<ParallaxProvider />` via `context`.
 More details on how here: [Parallax Controller Context](#parallax-controller-context).

 ## \<Parallax>